-The course begins by investigating digital photography and the digital darkroom as well as wet photography including technical codes, to apply aspects of practice to making photographic and digital works to represent their intentions and communicate meanings.
+The course begins by investigating digital photography and the digital darkroom as well as wet photography including technical codes, camera craft, wet processing and darkroom printing.
+Students will then develop deeper knowledge and skills of the conventions and practice in photographic and digital media.
+Students begin to make decisions about how to apply aspects of practice to making photographic and digital works to represent their intentions and communicate meanings.
 Year 10 culminates in the creation of a sophisticated production of a BODY OF PHOTOGRPHIC WORKS.